JBenda/inkcpp/README.md

 * Tunnels
 * Variable observers
 * Lists and whatever cool, crazy stuff Ink has been adding recently.

-Not to mention that the project is not organized to actually be used as a library or anything like that.

 There are unit tests using `catch` for some of the underlying types (restorable stacks, arrays, and the shared-ish pointer) but not for any of the ink implementation.